Green Buildings

 Leadership in Energy and Enviromental Design, LEED, is an international certification from the U.S. Green Building Council.
 The certification provides a framework for healthy, highly efficient, and cost-saving green buildings.

 The UW Green Building Standards target a LEED Gold or equivalent certification for all new construction and renovation projects.
-This sets a higher standard than the Washington State Legislature requirement that new buildings at state-funded universities must be built to LEED Silver or higher.
+This sets a higher standard than the Washington State Legislature requirement that new buildings at state-funded universities must be built to LEED Silver standards or higher.

 Innovation Hall